December retail sales fall 1.9% after early holiday rush

 AP Retail Writer

-NEW YORK (AP) — Americans, beset by product shortages, rising prices and the arrival of omicron, sharply cut their spending in December after a burst of early spending in the fall boosted this year’s holiday shopping season.
+NEW YORK (AP) — Americans, beset by lack of product choices, rising prices and the arrival of omicron, sharply cut their spending in December after a burst of early buying in the fall boosted this year’s holiday shopping season.

 Retail sales fell a seasonally adjusted 1.9% in December from November when sales increased 0.3%, the U.S. Commerce Department said Friday.
-Sales rose 1.8% in October.
-Still, retail sales surged 16.9% compared with December 2020, the Commerce Department said Friday.
+Sales rose 1.8% in October as shoppers, worried about product shortages, got a head start on their holiday buying.
+Still, retail sales surged 16.9% last month compared with December 2020, the Commerce Department said Friday.
+For all of 2021, sales spiked 19.3% compared with the previous year.

 Spending declines were spread across numerous sectors.
 Department store sales fell 7%, restaurant sales slipped 0.8% and online sales fell 8.7% compared with the previous month, according to the report.